QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 Time is discrete and is indexed by $t=0, 1, 2, \ldots$.

-The economy lives forever, but the people living in it do not.
+The economy lives forever, but the people  inside  it do not.

 At each time $t, t \geq 0$ a representative old person and a representative young person are alive.